Uniforms of the Royal Marines: Number 3A General Duty Dress "Half Lovats" (Shirt Sleeve Order) - "Half Lovats"

-Number 3B General Duty Dress Summer - 'Training Rig'
+Number 3B General Duty Dress Summer - "Training Rig"

 This consists of a combat jacket, shirt and trousers worn with combat boots, beret and rank slides, and is worn for day-to-day duties in summer months.
 On 27 June 2020, the Royal Marines announced they would adopt a new combat uniform from Crye Precision, which included a change from the MTP camouflage to Crye's proprietary MultiCam pattern; the new uniform also included insignia changes to reflect the Royal Marines' history (such as returning to red lettering on a navy blue background) and to indicate that they are part of the wider Royal Navy.

-Number 3B dress in MultiCam pattern.

 Current version of Royal Marines Commando flash on sleeve of 3B dress.